 Aside from livelihood and safety amidst the darkness of the night, the solar panel of SPIN Project will also give the beneficiaries a breather from the ever-rising cost of electricity in the country thus, helping them to save a chunk of their meager income and allot it to their basic needs like food and education.

 It’s not a secret that we’re facing a huge environmental disaster.
 Sure, we can blame the carbon dioxide from the kerosene lamps and burned woods but could we really blame these indigent people who are using it?
 They chose to stay in distant places and continue living and preserving the rich culture of the Filipinos.
 They didn’t want to be an addition to the crowd in the city which we are always complaining about.
 In my opinion, it’s better that they continue their way of life.
 BUT they shouldn’t be deprived of the comfort and safety every living person is entitled to.

 Through solar energy, we will not only maximize the energy of the sun, but we could also “transform” these individuals into Solar Warriors and volt in with the rest of the world in fighting climate change.
 No more kerosene lamps.
 No more burned woods.
 No more carbon dioxide.
 Do the math.

 Advocacy Of An Artist

 Erick is an artist by profession.
-He graduated Fine Arts at the University of the Philippines-Diliman but he has a passion in tinkering anything and everything which resulted to different “inventions” and the birth of his very own solar home lighting system.
+He graduated Fine Arts at the University of the Philippines-Diliman but he has a passion for tinkering anything and everything which resulted in different “inventions” and the birth of his very own solar home lighting system.

 He could have easily sold his invention to different companies who offered him huge amounts but he had a better idea, an idea that is worth more than any amount of money.
 One word: SHARE.
 Share it with people and communities who seemed to be forgotten in this fast-paced world and be a catalyst of change while hoping that the beneficiaries will pay it forward and help others.